kenneth-bolivar-castro/ng2quick/README.md

 ```
 rm -Rf .git
 ```

+## Remove build.sh script
-And remove build.sh script file in order to get a clear installation.
+Last but not least, we would like to remove build.sh script file in order to get a clear installation.
 ```
 rm -f build.sh
 ```